pbradl42/RTTP-Defining-the-Mind/README.md

 * README.md -- this file
 * RelationsCount.csv -- Experimental data to map character relations according to mention in the materials
 * GenerateCount -- Experimental script to generate character relations map.

+## Tables and figures

+With Scrivener 3 updated (Version 2.1.0), I've tried to use MMD tables as much as possible.
+Long tables, either by height or width, require direct coding in LaTeX.
+These passages are escaped from MMD processing by ` and `{=latex}

 ## Playtest Record